teuben/nemo/docs/source/progr.rst

     strclose(instr);

-This method of ``filtering'' a data input stream clearly opens up many ways of developing general-purpose programs.
+This method of *filtering* a data input stream clearly opens up many ways of developing general-purpose programs.
 Also note that the {\tt bool} routine {\tt get\_tag\_ok()} can be used to control the flow of the program, as {\tt get\_set()} would call {\tt error()} when